 - EUS-guided stent placement

-The need for specific procedures during EUS will be specifically discussed prior to the EUS procedure being performed.
+The need for specific procedures during EUS will be discussed with you by your consultant before the EUS procedure is performed.

 Preparing for an endoscopic ultrasound

-- There is usually no necessity to stop aspirin prior to EUS.
+- there is usually no need to stop takingaspirin prior to EUS

-- Please continue to take any other medication (including laxatives)
+- please continue to take any other medication (including laxatives) as usual

-- If you are a diabetic and take insulin, it is important that you continue taking your insulin but it is suggested that you reduce your dose on the day and night before the procedure.
-If you are concerned then contact your local diabetes nurse for advice.
-Remember to check your blood sugar every 3-4 hours.
+- if you're diabetic and take insulin, it's important that you continue taking your insulin, but it's suggested that you reduce your dose on the day and night before the procedure.
+If you are concerned, then contact your local diabetes nurse for advice.
+Remember to check your blood sugar every 3 to 4 hours

 On the day of the procedure